joshubelz25/Journal/README.md

 <p>An operator in a programming language is a symbol that tells the compiler or interpreter to perform specific mathematical, relational or logical operation and produce final result.</p>
 <p>A logical operator is a symbol or word used to connect two or more expressions such that the value of the compound expression produced depends only on that of the original expressions and on the meaning of the operator.
 Common logical operators include AND, OR, and NOT.</p>
 <p>These operators are + (addition), - (subtraction), * (multiplication), / (division), and % (modulo).</p>
+<p>A "While" Loop is used to repeat a specific block of code an unknown number of times, until a condition is met.
+For example, if we want to ask a user for a number between 1 and 10, we don't know how many times the user may enter a larger number, so we keep asking "while the number is not between 1 and 10".</p>
+<p>A "For" Loop is used to repeat a specific block of code a known number of times.
+For example, if we want to check the grade of every student in the class, we loop from 1 to that number.
+When the number of times is not known before hand, we use a "While" loop.</p>
 <footer> &copy; Joshua Belz 2022 <footer>